github/training-kit/foundations/index.md

 ---

 ### Details
-A plaintext format for writing prose and documentation.
+A plain-text format for writing prose and documentation.
 In addition to the [basic formatting options](https://help.github.com/articles/markdown-basics), Markdown files hosted and viewed on GitHub can make use of the following enhancements:

 * [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)
 * [Emoji](http://www.emoji-cheat-sheet.com/)